ArwaTaha1/Database-For-Advising-Students/README.md

 # Database-System-for-Advising-Students
-A database system created for advising students using MSSQL, where a student can view their grades, courses, instructors, etc..
+A database system created for advising students using MSSQL, where a student can view their grades, courses, instructors and more.
 Done By :
   1. Zeina Yasser
   2. Arwa Hussein